Home

 in Relationships Over 50

-The challenge, of course, is to enter into working through the inevitable misunderstandings, disagreements, and oversights with acceptance and appreciation for each other.
+Your intention needs to be to enter into working through the inevitable misunderstandings, disagreements, and oversights with acceptance and appreciation for each other.
 Once you can do that, conflict management in relationships becomes much easier.

 This is really at the epicenter of the kinds of insight, acceptance, and keeping our eyes on what is important that can make all of our relationships in this last third or so of our lives more genuine and enjoyable.

-A Win-Lose View of Conflict in Relationships
+A Win-Lose View of Conflict in Relationships Ultimately Ends Up With Both Losing

-If you see conflict as a situation in which someone is going to have to win and some is going to have to lose, then for you conflict management in relationships is most likely to remain fragile or even unreachable.
+If you see conflict as a situation in which someone is going to have to win and some is going to have to lose, then for you conflict management is most likely to remain fragile or even unreachable.

 Faced with a win lose situation in relationships, most people will see themselves as having very limited options: get their own way or get out of the conflict; perhaps out of the relationship altogether.